About autism spectrum disorder

-While there’s currently no “cure” for ASD, our understanding is evolving rapidly.
+While there’s currently no “cure” for autism spectrum disorder (ASD), our understanding is evolving rapidly.
 Early diagnosis and therapy can be very helpful in helping children with ASD gain new skills.

 ASD was previously recognized as several separate disorders, including autistic disorder, pervasive developmental disorder-not otherwise specified (PDD-NOS), and Asperger’s disorder.
 Based on their shared symptoms, these were merged under a single ASD diagnosis with the May 2013 publication of the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5).

 Why choose Boston Children’s Hospital?

 The Autism Spectrum Center at Boston Children’s has a breadth and depth matched by few other medical centers.
 By bringing together a wide range of specialists, we can customize care to each child’s and family’s particular needs.
 Our providers have expertise in developmental behavioral pediatrics, child neurology, neurodevelopmental disabilities, psychology, psychiatry, speech and language, and genetics.
 The Autism Language Program in the Center for Communication Enhancement is a specialized program for children with ASD and offers the latest technological innovations.

 Our team provides diagnostic services, in-depth assessments, close follow-up, and ongoing support, seeking to match your child with the behavioral therapies and teaching approaches that best fit her needs.
 As your child grows up, we may make new recommendations for therapy, while keeping an eye out for any related medical concerns.

 Our clinicians work in Boston at the Longwood campus and the Boston Children’s satellite locations.
 Our dedicated resource specialists can help you connect with services in your local community.